python-discord/snekbox/README.md

 Python sandbox runners for executing code in isolation aka snekbox

 The user sends a piece of python code to a snekbox, the snekbox executes the code and sends the result back to the users.
-As of 2018-05-22 (yyyy-mm-dd) it does not return the result, it simply outputs it to stdout.

 ```
 user ->